-There are hardcopy and electronic components to your submission.
-Your electronic submission must consist of a ZIP file of your userid (e.g., xxx999) directory that includes the source code (.java files) and compiled (.class) files for PacAgent and any other supporting classes you developed.
+You must submit a ZIP file of your userid (e.g., xxx999) directory that includes the source code (.java files) and compiled (.class) files for PacAgent and any other supporting classes you developed.
 Do not put the .java and .class files in separate subdirectories.
 Recall, all of your classes must be in the userid package or subpackage of it.
 I will unzip the contents of your submission into the same directory where my agent and pacworld directories are, and execute java pacworld.PackageWorld userid.
 If I have to do any additional configuration to make your program run, you will lose points!
+Upload your ZIP file to the Project #2 assignment on Course Site

 Any source code you submit should be reasonably commented, including an initial comment that identifies you as the author, a descriptive comment for each class and method, and comments to explain any complicated logic you might have.
 In particular, you should have a comment that provides a clear and detailed description of the strategy used by your agents.
-You should also print a copy of your agent's source code.
-Please do not print out any of the simulator code.
+There is no hardcopy submission required for this project.